winwiz1/crisp-react/README.md

 * Backend implements HTTP caching that further enhances performance yet supports smooth deployment of versioning changes in production.
 * Ability to optionally split your React Application into multiple Single Page Applications (SPA).
 For example, one SPA can offer an introductory set of screens for the first-time user or handle login.
 Another SPA could implement the rest of the application, except for Auditing or Reporting that can be catered for by yet another SPA.
 * Seamless debugging.
 Debug a minified/obfuscated, compressed production bundle and put breakpoints in its TypeScript code using both VS Code and Chrome DevTools.
 Development build debugging: put breakpoints in the client and backend code and debug both simultaneously using a single instance of VS Code.
 * Containerisation.
-Docker multi-staged build is used to ensure backend run-time environment is not polluted by client build-time dependencies.
-It improves security and reduces container storage footprint.
+Docker multi-staged build is used to ensure the backend run-time environment doesn't contain the client build-time dependencies e.g. `client/node_modules/`.
+It improves security and reduces container's storage footprint.

 ## Table of Contents
 - [Getting Started](#getting-started)